-5. Labs - 15%.
+6. Conversations - 15%.

-Attendance and participation in all labs with a focus on spiritual maturity and ministry development.
+Students will meet with the instructor once a month using an online platform (Zoom) for conversations centered around their ministry placement with a focus on spiritual maturity and ministry development.
 Students are also required to read 2 Timothy at least once through the semester.
-The lab will also include memorization of 2 Timothy 2:1-2 provided below:
+Requirements also include memorization of 2 Timothy 2:1-2 provided below:

-• "You then, my child, be strong in the grace that is in Christ Jesus; and what you have heard from me through many witnesses entrust to faithful people who will be able to teach others as well."
-(2 Timothy 2:1-2, NRSVA).
+- "You then, my child, be strong in the grace that is in Christ Jesus; and what you have heard from me through many witnesses entrust to faithful people who will be able to teach others as well."
+(2 Timothy 2:1-2, NRSVA). - Related learning outcome: #2 - Assignment length: January 16, 2024 to April 18, 2024.